andreireanu/vr-apps/GesturesBlackboard/README.md

 # Gestures Blackboard Application

-This VR Application helps you learn 24 Romanian sign-language static gestures, each one corresponding to  a letter of the alphabet.
+This VR Application recognizes  24 Romanian sign-language static gestures, each one corresponding to  a letter of the alphabet.

 ## Hardware requirements